-The Vietnam eVisa requirements for children indicate that the minor must have a valid passport, unless they are traveling on their parent’s passport.
+The Vietnam eVisa requirements for children indicate that the minor must have a valid passport unless they are traveling on their parent’s passport.
 Part of the application process means that the applicant should have an email address and a debit or credit card.
 The email is necessary to receive notifications about the status of the visa application.
-The debit or credit card are required to cover the visa fee.
+The debit or credit card is required to cover the visa fee.
 The parent can make the payment on behalf of their child and can also include their email address if the child does not have one.

 What Are the Entry Requirements for Children Traveling to Vietnam?